Gauravbharane/Terraform-spotify-project/README.md

 Trust the certificate in your browser (Advanced → Proceed to localhost).

 ---
-🐳 Step 2: Run Auth Proxy with Docker

-docker run --rm -it -p 27228:27228 --env-file ./.env ghcr.io/conradludgate/spotify-auth-proxy

-After authentication, copy the access token shown in the terminal and use it in terraform.tfvars.
 ## 🐳 Step 2: Run Auth Proxy with Docker

 ```bash